-Two negative emotions experienced during early childhood are fear
+Two negative emotions experienced during early childhood are fear (anxiety) and aggression (hostility).

 Preschool children probably become fearful because of their remarkable fantasy life, and their inability to distinguish between reality and pretending.
 Childhood fears are usually temporary; these fears normally disappear with time.
 Preschoolers (ages 2–6) are typically afraid of animals, bodily injury, dark places, loud noises, strangers, and being separated from their parents.
 Although childhood fears are normal and to be expected, exaggerated or chronic fears should be evaluated by a professional.